Basic (and some advanced) Electricity 101+ for BMW Airhead motorcycles

 Section 4, Specific diode and other problems in Airheads, OTHER THAN the diode board.
 Description of the function of the headlight relay regarding the starter motor.

-1. If a single diode in the headlamp relay shorts, the motorcycle engine will not turn off with the key switch, only by stalling the engine or by disconnecting a battery wire.
+1. If a single diode (inside many versions of the headlight relay) shorts, the motorcycle engine will not turn off with the key switch; only by stalling the engine (but power is left on via the short circuited diode) or by disconnecting a battery wire.
 The process repeats after the next start.
 Later headlight relays may contain TWO diodes.
 The function of the other diode inside this relay, at pin 85, which is in series with the coil, is NOT well understood by me, I've only seen one, it was 1.244.411, and I have proposed that it might be in case the starter locks up.
 The original diode, still there, is between pins 86 and 87b.
-The pin 86-87b diode's purpose is to leave the tail and dash lamps on during starting.
+The diode that could, if very rarely, short-circuit, and cause the engine to stay on, that is under discussion here, is located at pin 86-87b.
+It's purpose is to leave the tail and dash lamps on during starting.
 This diode is found whether or not there is a second diode.
 Probably a German requirement.

-The headlight relay pin 85 (has a black wire), this connects internally to the grounding end of the headlight relay COIL, providing the 'complete circuit', in this case it returns the coil to ground ...BUT... via the starter motor hot terminal.
+The headlight relay pin 85 (has a black wire) connects internally to the grounding end of the headlight relay COIL, providing the 'complete circuit', in this case it returns the coil to ground ...BUT... this is via the starter motor hot terminal.
 This 'clever' arrangement means that when the starter is energized, the headlight relay has +12 on BOTH sides of its coil, and the relay COIL DEenergizes, turning OFF the headlight, but the mentioned relay's first diode keeps the tail and instruments illuminated.

 3. On models from 1974 through 1984 (except the R45 and R65 & Monolever bikes).....regarding a diode on most bikes being mounted on the UNDERSIDE of the board inside the headlight shell: